Complying with your resource authority

 You will need to submit a later development plan or work program before your current one expires, or when you apply to renew your authority.

 A joint development plan (JDP) is required for resources authorities subject to chapter 4 of the Mineral and Energy Resources (Common Provisions) Act 2014 for overlapping tenures.
-The ML (coal) holder is responsible for negotiating with the petroleum resource authority to develop a mutually beneficial joint development plan.
+The mining lease (coal) holder is responsible for negotiating with the petroleum resource authority to develop a mutually beneficial joint development plan.
 The JDP must identify the holders under the plan, set out an overview of activities and location of activities proposed to be carried out in the overlapping area by the holders and supply other information as set out in the legislation.

 The holders must ensure there is consistency between a work program or development plan and the joint development plan.